How can I order checks?

 What is my current account balance?

 Access your account balance online.
-Use Border State Bank Online banking to view your checking, savings, money market, CD, mortgage, personal loan and personal credit line balances.
+Use Border Bank Online banking to view your checking, savings, money market, CD, mortgage, personal loan and personal credit line balances.
 There is no charge for this service.

 Access your account balance with out 24 Hour Telephone banking: Call 1-866-BSB-24HR anytime to set up access to your accounts via our convenient telephone banking.
 You can find out the balance of any of your BSB accounts via our telephone banking.
 You can also transfer funds and learn the amount of your last deposit with phone banking.